-In discussion with parents, school will share records of interventions, impact, assessments (including teacher assessments, statutory assessments and other standardised tests carried out), diagnosis and strategies that have been developed and been successful.9.6: How will the school prepare my child for the transition to further education or employment?
+School will share assessments including teacher assessments, statutory assessments and other standardised tests, diagnoses and strategies that have been developed and been successful and any paperwork from external services or previous schools.9.6: How will the school prepare my child for the transition to further education or employment?

 - New families are encouraged to make an appointment to speak to the Head and/or SENCO to discuss any SEND as early as possible